lifeisstillgood/softwaremind/docs/newbook/intro.rst

 when mission conflixts with org survival have pathologies

 devmanual - tech lead as director of movie - setting stnadrds and color charts

+management - you do the work or you cause it to be done ... in your taste workers do the work like canermen or set builders the director ensures it is done to his or her taste. their colour oallette their speed and clarity their ability to ensure others understand their taste ensures the outcome will be coherent

+anything above this, anything that does not affect taste is finance

+the banker might talk loudly about how he made the film possibke and the notes he gave - but thats crap its just money

+what we need is to understand where the lines are deawn

+executive producer in most organisations is timorous